 Becoming certified through GIAC means you have learned and mastered cybersecurity fundamentals.
 GIAC now offers stackable certifications that validate your cybersecurity abilities:

-• Practitioner Certifications are designed for those new to certification and seeking to build foundational knowledge and credibility across a spectrum of infosec topics.
-GIAC currently offers more than 40 Practitioner Certifications in areas such as offensive operations, cyber defense, cloud security, DFIR, management, and ICS.
-Practitioner Certifications are stackable, meaning they can be used to build toward GIAC's more advanced Applied Knowledge and Portfolio Certifications.
+Practitioner Certifications are designed for those new to certification and seeking to build foundational knowledge and credibility across a spectrum of infosec topics.
+GIAC currently offers 50 Practitioner Certifications in areas such as offensive operations, cyber defense, cloud security, DFIR, management, and ICS.
+Practitioner Certifications are stackable, meaning you can use them to build toward GIAC's more advanced Applied Knowledge and Portfolio Certifications.

-• Applied Knowledge Certifications offer a more challenging tier of subject matter and testing intended to validate certification holders' expertise.
-The hands-on exams allow testers to showcase their technical knowledge and skills by solving complex real-world security scenarios.
+Applied Knowledge Certifications offer a more challenging tier of subject matter and testing intended to validate certification holders' expertise.
+The hands-on exams showcase testers' technical knowledge and skills by solving complex real-world security scenarios.

-• Portfolio Certifications allow security professionals to take advantage of stackability to customize their credentials around specific skill sets.
+Portfolio Certifications allow security professionals to utilize stackability to customize their credentials around specific skill sets.
 GIAC Security Professionals (GSPs) is the first tier of portfolio certification (any three Practitioner Certifications plus two Applied Knowledge Certifications), followed by the highest certification level (any six Practitioner Certifications plus four Applied Knowledge Certifications), the GIAC Security Expert (GSE).

 GIAC candidates preparing for the Practitioner exam spend an average of 55 hours or more studying and take an average of one practice exam before sitting for the official certification exam [2].